nautobot/nautobot-plugin-ssot-servicenow/README.md

 # Nautobot Single Source of Truth -- ServiceNow Data Target

-# The code in this repository has been migrated to the [Nautobot ChatOps Repository](https://github.com/nautobot/nautobot-plugin-chatops) as an integration - read more about it in the [ChatOps Docs](https://docs.nautobot.com/projects/chatops/en/latest/admin/install/)!
-As of July 2023 this repository has been **FROZEN** - all development / issues / discussions for this integration are in the [Nautobot ChatOps Repository](https://github.com/nautobot/nautobot-plugin-chatops) going forward.
+# The code in this repository has been migrated to the [Nautobot SSoT Repository](https://github.com/nautobot/nautobot-plugin-ssot) as an integration - read more about it in the [SSoT Docs](https://docs.nautobot.com/projects/ssot/en/latest/admin/install/)!
+As of August 2023 this repository has been **FROZEN** - all development / issues / discussions for this integration are in the [Nautobot SSoT Repository](https://github.com/nautobot/nautobot-plugin-ssot) going forward.

 A plugin for [Nautobot](https://github.com/nautobot/nautobot), building atop the [nautobot-ssot](https://github.com/nautobot/nautobot-plugin-ssot/) plugin.